paulh002/sdrberry/README.md

 install script install.sh installs all components based on a fresh raspberry pi USB drive or SD card (OS should be updated)

+##Licence
+This software is licensed under GPLv3.
+Commercial hardware manufacturers are welcome to bundle Sdrberry, provided they comply with the GPLv3 terms (i.e., provide full source code and preserve user freedoms).

 ## Hardware requirements
 - Raspberry pi 4 Model B or Pi 5
 - LCD screen 5 or 7 inch 800x480 touchscreen using DSI connector or the new raspberry Touch 2 7 inch 1280 x 720 display